An0n3m0us/DiscordRPBlender/README.md

 3. On line **22** in the `discordrpblender.py` file, replace the 18 digit number with your clientID (from your Discord Application).

 4. Install [discoIPC](https://github.com/k3rn31p4nic/discoIPC)

+	4.1 If you haven't got `pip` or `python`, then you can install it manually.
+Download [discoIPC.zip](https://github.com/An0n3m0us/DiscordRPBlender/raw/master/other/discoIPC.zip) then follow [this](https://raw.githubusercontent.com/An0n3m0us/DiscordRPBlender/master/other/discoIPC-manual-installation.mp4) video guide.

 5. Run Blender in the cmd/terminal like so: `blender -P PATHTOSCRIPT.py` (example: `blender -P /tmp/discordrpblender.py`)